Mode-locked Fiber Lasers

 In addition to similariton lasers, there is a wider class of all-normal-dispersion femtosecond fiber lasers, where anomalous dispersion is also avoided, but the pulse evolution is generally not self-similar .
 In typical cases, the action of a spectral filter plays an essential role in pulse formation.
 The pulses generated are strongly chirped, but can often be well compressed outside the laser resonator.

 The limits of such techniques have so far not been fully explored, but pulse energies of tens of nanojoules are certainly possible , even using fibers with moderate effective mode areas.
 With large mode area fibers, pulse energies above 100 nJ or even of the order of 1 μJ can be obtained.
+With a Mamyshev oscillator, approximately 1 MW peak power has been reached .
 However, all-fiber realizations are difficult to achieve.

 Higher Pulse Energies by Subsequent Amplification

 Another possibility for obtaining higher pulse energies is to use a relatively low-power fiber seed laser and amplify its output in a fiber amplifier (→ master oscillator power amplifier, master oscillator fiber amplifier).
 The management of nonlinearity is easier in an amplifier, as nonlinear phase shifts are less critical, and techniques are available to deal with them.
 For example, chirped-pulse amplification is suitable for very high pulse energies.

 Note that many commercial ultrafast fiber lasers actually contain a mode-locked laser and a fiber amplifier.

 Ultrafast fiber lasers often do not exhibit self-starting mode locking.
 The main reasons are parasitic reflections within the laser resonator, which are difficult to suppress, the use of fast (artificial) saturable absorbers for mode locking, and the often long laser resonator, leading to a low ratio of pulse duration to round-trip time.